EDCIDSR, External Debug Context ID Sample Register

 Accessing the EDCIDSR

-IMPLEMENTATION DEFINED extensions to external debug might make the value of this register UNKNOWN, see 'Permitted behavior that might make the PC Sample-based profiling registers UNKNOWN' in chapter H7.
+IMPLEMENTATION DEFINED extensions to external debug might make the value of this register UNKNOWN, see 'Permitted behavior that might make the PC Sample-based profiling registers UNKNOWN'.

 EDCIDSR can be accessed through the external debug interface: